bmcandr/lis-bootcamp/guides/LIS-on-NCCS-discover.md

     cd $HOME
     ```

 2. We suggest that you start with a clean login environment.
-To do so, move your `.profile `and `.bashrc` files to another directory for safekeeping (assuming that you use bash).
+To do so, move your `.profile` and, assuming you are using bash, `.bashrc` files to another directory for safekeeping.
 If your `.bashrc` file does not run any `module load` commands nor sets any critical environment variables like `$PATH` or `$LD_LIBRARY_PATH`, then you should be safe leaving your `.bashrc` file alone.

     ```sh
     mkdir profile_temp